yardenvaknin/QueenLyricsProjectDH/README.md

 We used Oxygen software as a tool to verify the correctness of  the XML's files.

 We added to each song TEI with the metadata.
-We created automatically HTMl files and added to then the XML's TEI and style.
+We created automatically HTML files and added to then the XML's TEI and style.

 Our goal was to convert unstructured data to semi-structured data , as we learned in the course.